elvnski/elvnski/README.md

 # 🚀 About Me

+I am a Senior DevOps Engineer with expertise in Java, Java Spring Boot, PHP, and JavaScript, specializing in enterprise applications and web development.
+My skills extend to cloud platforms and infrastructure management, including AWS, Microsoft Azure, Google Cloud, Terraform, and AWS CloudFormation.

+With a BSc in Biostatistics and a strong foundation in data analytics, I have hands-on experience in big data technologies like Apache Spark, Hadoop, and Hive, allowing me to manage and analyze large datasets.
+I am proficient in multiple programming languages, including PHP, Laravel, Rust, JavaScript, Node, Vue, and React, with a focus on continuous improvement, problem-solving, and teamwork.

 ## I’m currently working on...
 Developing scalable and high-performance enterprise applications using Java Spring Boot and implementing cloud infrastructure solutions on AWS, Azure, and Google Cloud Platform.